RajveerVoraUni/RajveerVoraUni/README.md

-- 👋 Hi, I’m @RajveerVoraUni
+- 👋 Hi, I’m RajveerVora
 - 👀 I’m interested in Statistical Finance
 - 🌱 I’m currently learning Statistics and Data Science
 - 📫 How to reach me?
 Write to me @ rajveeruniversity@gmail.com